 This section assumes that the owner of the Digital Series device has a fully operational and trouble-free communications network with appropriate power supplies.
-This section also assumes that a master device or application is connected to the network, capable of Class 1 and Class 3 message communications.
-Both types of data communication modes are supported by the SLA Series EtherNet/IP[TM] device.

-The available physical interfaces on the Ethernet/IP[TM] SLAMF Device are listed below:
+This section also assumes that a master device or application is connected to the network, capable of Implicit (Class 1) and Explicit (Class 3) message communications.
+Both types of data communication modes are supported by the SLA5800 Series EtherNet/IP [TM] device.
+Physical Interfaces The available physical interfaces on the EtherNet/IP[TM] device are listed below: 5 pin M8 threaded male connector for power and Analog I/O, indicated by pwr.
+In and Out ports with RJ-45 connectors.
+2.5mm female jack for RS485 diagnostic port indicated by 'DIAG', refer to the SLA5800 Series Installation and Operation Manual for more details.